How probiotics can potentially support immune health and are digestive probiotics a real thing?

 Gut microbiome bacteria and your immune system

 The trillions of bacteria living in your gut microbiome are constantly interacting with your digestive and immune systems1,2.
-Gut bacteria are an important factor in how our immune systems develop from birth; research tells us that animals without gut bacteria have very different immune responses than ones with a normal gut environment1,3.
+Gut bacteria are an important factor in how our immune systems develop from birth; research tells us that animals without gut microbiome have a very different immune response than ones with a normal gut environment1,3.

 How can something so tiny have such a huge impact?
 It’s because in order to survive in the body, our gut bacteria have developed sophisticated ways of communicating with their world.
 Gut bacteria are able to protect the health of the gut by fighting off bad bacteria, which they do by competing for space and resources, in addition to making substances like bacteriocins that kill off harmful bugs2.
-As part of their normal metabolism, some gut bacteria create metabolites such as short chain fatty acids that can decrease damaging inflammation, alter production of immune cells or strengthen the immune defense barrier1,2,5.
+As part of their normal metabolism, some intestinal microbiota creates metabolites such as short chain fatty acids that can decrease damaging inflammation, alter production of immune cells or strengthen the immune defense barrier1,2,5.
 If gut bacteria can do all this, can a probiotic do the same?

 How do probiotics work?

 What are probiotics?
 Probiotics are beneficial bacteria, often part of the natural human gut microbiome, that have the power to influence our health2.
-Probiotic bacteria can be found in small amounts in fermented foods, such as yogurt, sauerkraut and kombucha.
-You can also find higher doses (typically in the billions of live cells) in supplement form.
+Probiotic bacteria can be found in small amounts in fermented probiotic foods, such as yogurt, sauerkraut and kombucha.
+You can also find higher doses (typically in the billions of live cells) in probiotic supplement form.

-Research has found that certain probiotics can influence the health of the human gut and immune systems, acting much like our own resident bacteria do2,3.
-For example, Bio-K+'s line of probiotic pills have been shown to effectively fight off the bacteria that contribute to antibiotic-associated diarrhea, as well as C. difficile-associated diarrhea4.
-Research has also shown potential for probiotics to have a positive impact on the immune system, whether by creating a stronger gut barrier, increasing beneficial immune cells or even decreasing risk of cold and seasonal flu2,3,5.
+Research has found that certain probiotics can influence the health of the human gut and immune systems, acting much like our own resident good bacteria do2,3.
+For example, Bio-K+'s line of probiotic capsules have been shown to effectively fight off the bacteria that contribute to antibiotic-associated diarrhea, as well as C. difficile-associateddiarrhea4.
+Research has also shown potential for probiotics to have a positive impact on the immune function, whether by creating a stronger gut barrier, increasing beneficial immune cells or even decreasing risk of cold and seasonal flu2,3,5.

 How to choose an effective, science-based probiotics for gut health